Nmension/nmension.github.io/_posts/2025-06-27-nvidia-report.md

     </div>
 </div>

-Plot II-a shows that Gaming (yellow colored) has been the most stable segment, sustaining Nvidia's revenue, as it is the one that has the lowest variance across quarters while being a significant part of it.  <br />
+**Plot II-a** shows that Gaming (yellow colored) has been the most stable segment, sustaining Nvidia's revenue, as it is the one that has the lowest variance across quarters while being a significant part of it.  <br />
 Until the second quarter of 2024, the second most important segment of the company was the **Data Center** one before it later reached first place as their GPUs took a strategic position in the Artificial Intelligence sector.  <br />
-In 2025, from plot II-b, we see that 88.3% of their total revenue is dependent on this latest green colored segment, while Gaming now only accounts for 8.7% of it.
+In 2025, from **plot II-b**, we see that 88.3% of their total revenue is dependent on this latest green colored segment, while Gaming now only accounts for 8.7% of it.

-That's why we can affirm that today's revenue of Nvidia is highly concentrated and dependent on the AI sector's evolution.
+That's why we can affirm that today's revenue of _Nvidia is highly concentrated and dependent on the AI sector's evolution_.

 ### **II.
 Efficiency**
 This section evaluates how effectively Nvidia converts its revenue into operating profit and identifies where operational pressure or inefficiency may lie.
 In addition to traditional profitability ratios, we examine cost structure dynamics over time.

 ##### **II.a.
-Traditional profitability ratios:**
+Traditional profitability indicators:**
-The first formula of this subsection will help us measure how efficiently Nvidia turns revenue increases into operating income.
+  - The first formula of this subsection will help us measure how efficiently Nvidia turns revenue increases into operating income.

 $$
 Operating\ Leverage\ Ratio = \frac{\text{Δ Operating Income %}}{\text{Δ Revenue %}}
 $$

-The next one captures profitability before interest and taxes.
+  - The next one captures profitability before interest and taxes.

 $$